mermelstein/mermelstein.github.io/docs/projects/snowquery.md

 **For Redshift & PostgreSQL:**

-For these databases, `snowquery` uses the standard `DBI` interface with the `RPostgres` driver, providing a normal and efficient connection method.
+For these databases, `snowquery` uses the standard `DBI` interface with the `RPostgres` driver, making for a normal and efficient connection method.

 ## Key Features